From Trajectories to Integrals — Antiderivatives and the Area of a Circle

 This is a parabola.
 Larger \(g\) makes it steeper (the ball drops faster); larger \(u\) makes it flatter (the ball travels farther before falling).

-Drag \(g\) to increase gravity (the parabola steepens) or increase \(u\) to throw faster (the parabola flattens).
-The ball always follows a parabolic path!
+Drag \(g\) to increase gravity (the parabola steepens) or increase \(u\) to increase the horizontal speed (the parabola flattens).
+The ball always follows a parabolic path.

 From Differential to Integral Calculus

-Up to this point we have been doing differential calculus: chopping quantities into infinitesimals and finding rates of change.
-Now we begin integral calculus: assembling infinitesimals back together to find totals.
-The key insight is that differentiation and antidifferentiation are inverse operations — just as we recovered position from velocity in the projectile problem above.
+Up to this point, the focus has been on differential calculus: decomposing quantities into infinitesimals and finding rates of change.
+We now begin integral calculus: assembling infinitesimals to compute totals.
+The key insight is that differentiation and antidifferentiation are inverse operations – as demonstrated by recovering position from velocity in the projectile problem above.

 Finding the Area of a Circle

-How do we prove that the area of a circle of radius \(r\) is \(\pi r^2\)?
-We slice it into infinitesimally thin vertical strips and add them up.
+To prove that the area of a circle of radius \(r\) is \(\pi r^2\), we slice it into infinitesimally thin vertical strips and sum their contributions.

 Setup.
 Place the circle \(x^2 + y^2 = r^2\) at the origin.
 Define \(A(x)\) as the area swept from \(-r\) up to position \(x\):